Updated Standings For NJPW World Tag League and Best of the Super Juniors Tournaments | 411MANIA

 Updated Standings For NJPW World Tag League and Best of the Super Juniors Tournaments

-NJPW held night three of the World Tag League and the Best of the Super Juniors tournaments and the standings have been updated to reflect results.
+The NJPW World Tag League and Best of the Super Juniors are rolling along, with night four happening last night.
+The standings have been updated to reflect the results.

 NJPW Best of Super Juniors 27 Standings